Enzo Amore

 Eric Arndt (born December 8, 1986) is an American professional wrestler.
+He is performing on the independent circuit under the ring name Real1.
 He is best known for his tenure in WWE under the ring name Enzo Amore and came to prominence for his partnership with Big Cass, whom he teamed with from 2013 to 2017.
 Together, they won the NXT Year-End Award for Tag Team of the Year in 2015.
 He was later moved to the 205 Live brand, where he was a two-time WWE Cruiserweight Champion.
-Since leaving WWE for controversial reasons in January 2018, he has also embarked on a rap music career initially under the name Real1, but now goes under the same name he uses on the independent circuit.
+Since leaving WWE in January 2018, he has also embarked on a rap music career under the name Real1.

 Early life

 Eric Arndt was born in Hackensack, New Jersey, on December 8, 1986.
 He is of German descent.
 Arndt grew up in Waldwick, New Jersey, where he attended Julia A. Traphagen School, Crescent School and Waldwick High School, having played football at the latter school.
 Arndt continued his football career at Division III (NCAA) Salisbury University, playing linebacker and safety for the Sea Gulls from 2007 to 2009.
 Arndt ultimately earned a degree in journalism.
 He formerly worked as a DJ, a ticket salesman for the New York Jets, a piano mover, and a manager at a local Hooters.